xenolog/l23network/README.md

 ==========
 Puppet module for configuring network interfaces on 2nd and 3rd level (802.1q vlans, access ports, NIC-bondind, assign IP addresses, dhcp, and interfaces without IP addresses).
 Can work together with Open vSwitch or standart linux way.
-At this moment support Centos 6.3 (RHEL6) and Ubuntu 12.04 or above.
+At this moment support Centos 6.3+ (RHEL6) and Ubuntu 12.04 or above.

+L23network module have a same behavior for both operation systems.

 Usage
 -----
-Place this module at /etc/puppet/modules or to another path, contains your puppet modules.
+Place this module at /etc/puppet/modules/l23network or another directory with your puppet modules.

 Include L23network module and initialize it.
-I recommend do it in early stage:
+It is recommended to do it on the early stage:

     #Network configuration
     stage {'netconfig':